neogeo/Order_Flask_App/README.md

 * Then go to localhost:5000/
 * The API docs at localhost:5000/docs

-By default the app runs with a sqllite database. you can change it to mysql in config.py.
+By default the app runs with a SQLlite database. you can change it to mysql in config.py.